Neeedrose/MultiStrap/README.md

 ##  License

-This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
+This project is protected under the MIT License.
 For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.

 ---

 ##  Acknowledgments

-- List any resources, contributors, inspiration, etc. here.
+- Used some parts of [ROBLOX-desktop-launcher by pizzaboxer](https://github.com/pizzaboxer/ROBLOX-desktop-launcher)
+- Thanks for explaining this pizzaboxer.
+[A deep dive on how the Roblox bootstrapper works](https://github.com/bloxstraplabs/bloxstrap/wiki/A-deep-dive-on-how-the-Roblox-bootstrapper-works)

 ---